frolkate/rsschool-cv/cv.md

 >After graduating from university for a long time I could not decide who I want to be and what I want to do.
 >That's why I'm here  - *RS School*.
 >My goal is to gain the skills and knowledge to apply for a position Junior Frontend Developer.

+## Education

+>Belarusian National Technical University \
+>Department of Information Technology and Robotics \
+>BA in Information Technology (2009-2014)